elunna/nerfhack-changelog/README.md

 * Wizard harassment (after initially killing the Wizard of Yendor) has been increased by 20-25%
 * While the player is carrying the Amulet of Yendor, monsters flood from the upstairs (Un/Evil).
 After entering the planes, this extra monster generation will subside.
 * Demon lords and princes can be summoned (as part of the Wizard's harassment) when you possess the Amulet of Yendor.
 After entering the Astral Plane, this threat will cease.
 * Level-teleporting in hell (or wiz/vlad's towers) causes major pain.
-The levelport will still succeed as normal, but a large fraction of the hero's HP and energy will be damaged.
+The levelport will still succeed as normal, but costs a large fraction of the hero's HP and energy.

 ### FINITE ALTAR NERFS